rogerdahl/ws2812b-neopixel-emulator/README.md

 #### makeheaders

 The main difference between an Arduino sketch and a regular `.cpp` file is that sketches have automatically generated prototypes.
 We use [makeheaders](http://www.hwaci.com/sw/mkhdr/makeheaders.html) for this task.
-As BSD licensed code can be included in MIT licensed projects, `makeheaders.c` included directly in this project.
+As BSD licensed code can be included in MIT licensed projects, `makeheaders.c` is included directly in this project.